jackTabsCode/asphalt/README.md

 You can get one from the [Creator Dashboard](https://create.roblox.com/dashboard/credentials).
 Make sure you select the correct group and Asset-related permissions.

 ## Cookie
 You will need a cookie to upload animations to Roblox.
 This is because the Open Cloud API does not support them.
-You can specify this using the `--cookie` argument, or the `ASPHALT_COOKIE` environment variable.
+It will automatically detected from the current Roblox Studio installation.
+Otherwise, you can specify this using the `--cookie` argument, or the `ASPHALT_COOKIE` environment variable.

 You will probably want to [disable Session Protection](https://create.roblox.com/settings/advanced) if you are using Asphalt in an environment where your IP address changes frequently.